A guide to Employment Termination Payments (ETP's)

-You may pay a worker an ETP simply because they are leaving, or if there is a settlement amount for the termination.
+You can pay an employee an ETP simply because they are leaving, or if there is some legal agreement to pay an ETP.

 An ETP includes: